zenparsing/js-classes-1.1/proposals/instance-variables.md

 ### Instance Variable Member Expressions

-To evaluate an expression of the form `x .& y` we attempt to resolve a binding whose name is the result of calling **MapInstanceVariableName** on the string value of the right operand.
+To evaluate an expression of the form `x->y` we attempt to resolve a binding whose name is the result of calling **MapInstanceVariableName** on the string value of the right operand.
 If a binding is not found we throw a **ReferenceError**.
 Otherwise, we return an *instance variable reference* whose *base* component is the result of evaluating the left operand and whose *name* component is the resolved *instance variable key*.

 When **GetValue** is called on an *instance variable reference*, we perform the following operations: